mendigali/karbil-database/README.md

 ---
 # Query 10
-Show minimum and maximum capacity of students that can fit in one classroom which has no camera inside
+Show minimum and maximum capacity of students that can fit in one classroom which has no camera inside.

 **SQL command:**
 ```sql